Child car seat laws UK and abroad

 Article 1 of 2

-Find out when you have to use a baby or child car seat, and the penalties that await if you don't and are caught.
+Find out when you have to use a baby or child car seat, and the penalties you face if you don't and are caught.

 UK law states that children must use a child car seat until they're 12 years old or 135cm/4ft 5in tall, whichever comes first.

 However, safety experts recommend that you use a child car seat for all children under 150cm/4ft 11in.
-This height is the legal requirement in Ireland and also some European countries, such as Germany and France.
+This is the legal requirement in Ireland and some other European countries, such as Germany and France.

 For children weighing more than 36kg (5st 10lb) but under 150cm/4ft 11in, our advice is to go by height.